jfmartinz/ResourceHub/Programming Languages/Python/readme.md

 ### YouTube Playlist

-> YThese YouTube Playlists helps you to learn python in a structured way:
+> These YouTube Playlists helps you to learn python in a structured way:

 <table width="100%">
       <tr>